 Deductions on Mediclaim premiums:

-Life insurance maturity proceeds remain 100% Tax-Free provided the annual premium is less than 10% of the sum assured (u/s limits).
+Life insurance maturity proceeds remain 100% Tax-Free provided the annual premium is less than 10% of the sum assured.

-How your capital gains are taxed depends on the asset type and holding period.
+How your capital gains are taxed depends on the asset type and holding period (Revised LTCG rules).

 | Product | Short Term (STCG) | Long Term (LTCG) |